How to Create Coupon in WooCommerce

 Instead of exactly specifying the emails, you can use match email notation to select emails that include particular words.
 Here is how to use it.

 You can offer a special discount for Vodafone employees, by entering @vodafone.com in the field.
-This will ensure that the coupon will be applied only if the customer uses an email address that contains @vodafone.com.
+This setting ensures the coupon applies only if the customer uses an email address that contains @vodafone.com.

 In our case, we don’t want to use any kind of product filtering for the coupon.
 We want to apply the coupon for all products that are not already on sale, so we leave these columns blank.